 During the wireframing phase, we focus on a low-fidelity design, the minimum graphic representation of the product with just the most essential elements and the content.
 This way, it is easy to iterate until the optimal structure is reached without losing time with details.

 Our mockup phase starts right after the UX and the brand are defined.
-The output is a high-fidelity design already reflecting the aesthetics approach, from product’s colour schemes, visual style and typography.
+The output is a high-fidelity design already reflecting the aesthetics approach, from the product’s color schemes, visual style and typography.

 We work with the best and brightest in tech talent to ensure you get high-quality tech architecture.
 For each developer we onboard we go through at least 100 candidates.
 Once onboarded our employees stay long-term, meaning they have a deep knowledge of the company and the processes we use.